ENgineE777/zx-sprinter-sdk/README.md

 Spaceship demo project located in samples folder.
 Demo represents a small demo of flying spaceship with nice graphics

 UWOL is a fulll game located in sample folder.
 This port made by BLADE gave a spark to this SDK.

+**Limiations of SDK**

+Only resolution 256 x 192, 256 colors supported by SDK for now.
+All used BMP must be with 256 color palette, but only first 64 colors in pallete will be usded.
+Max size of tile sheet and sprite sheet restricted to 256 x 64, but width always should be 256.

+In terms of perfomance you can draw max 19 without problems with perfomance on a real hardware